Yassine-Chouikh/applied-ml-db-comparison/README.md

 # applied-ml-db-comparison
 Comparative analysis of machine learning algorithms and database systems with applications to health data.

+If you’re reading this as part of my application: thanks for checking it out :)

 Comparative Analysis of Machine Learning Algorithms and Database Systems
 **Random Forest vs K-Means | PostgreSQL vs MongoDB**